Research and Development Network in Norway: History

 The project was approved by the government in May 1988.
 The first center, in Mo i Rana, opened on 31 January 1989 and was opened by Prime Minister Gro Harlem Brundtland and Kristensen.
 The centers were established under the presumption that they would be fully occupied with publicly financed projects, but in reality they were forced to attempt to find various private projects and all had too much capacity.
 They thus became a financial failure because they had massive overcapacity in computing power and few project which were able to pay for the costs.
 By 1991, one of the centers was bankrupt and the rest were struggling financially.
 The only center with success was the one in Tromsø, which was used for Tromsø Satellite Station.
+However, even the viable projects had no apparent need for the high-end, high-cost systems featured in the initiative.

 Subsidies for the centers had reached NOK 300 million by 1991.
 Two public evaluations with of the project concluded that it was a failure.
 The main finding was that the decision to establish the centers had been taken early in the process and that reports and later work were then carried out to find areas to serve, instead of establishing if there was a market for the amount of centers.
 According to the report from Nordlandsforskning, only Norsk Data gained from the project.
 The overcapacity and costs tied up 92 percent of the public information technology budget, hindering other project which could have created value from being carried out.
 Lack of projects caused FUNN to not result in any advantages to the communities where it was located.

-By 1991 the technology used was obsolete, in part because of the use of proprietary systems instead of open Unix-bases systems.
+By 1991 the technology used was obsolete, in part because of the use of proprietary systems instead of open Unix-based systems.
 Norsk Data never managed the transition to open standards and also ceased operations.
 By then the personal computer had also become commonplace and the need for a central terminal server had disappeared.
-By 1991 Skår had become director of NTNF and was responsible for evaluating the project.
+By 1991, Skår had become director of NTNF and was responsible for evaluating the project.